PaulskPt/esp32s2_tft_example/README.rst

 - ID of the microcontroller this script is running on
 - Battery Voltage and charge percentage
 - Temperature of connected sensor
-- At intervals synchronize the built-in realtime clock (RTC) with datetime from Adafruit IO Time Service
-  Date (yyyy-mm-dd) and time (hh:mm) from built-in RTC
+- Date (yyyy-mm-dd) and time (hh:mm) from built-in RTC
 - Personal details of the author

+At intervals (currently 10 minutes) the script gets the datetime from the Adafruit IO Time Service.
+It then updates the built-in Realtime Clock (RTC).

 The script also Blinks the normal internal (red) LED as well as the built-in NEOPIXEL.